ljoeckel/nim-yottadb/doc/installation_and_using.md

 # Install YottaDB
-For a Linux installation go to [Get-Started](https://yottadb.com/product/get-started/#your-linux-system) and follow the instructions.
+For a Linux installation on x86 architecture go to [Get-Started](https://yottadb.com/product/get-started/#your-linux-system) and follow the instructions.
+For installation on ARM go to [here](installation_yottadb.md)

 # Install Nim
 For installation go to [Install Nim](https://nim-lang.org/install.html)